munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 [clang-format]: http://clang.llvm.org/docs/ClangFormat.html

-I tool a lot of walks along the bike trail next to work trying to think through a way to get graph search working when the two numbers being optimized (overflow characters and cost) are in direct opposition, and we don't even know what the goal state looks like.
+I took a lot of walks along the bike trail next to work trying to think through a way to get graph search working when the two numbers being optimized (overflow characters and cost) are in direct opposition, and we don't even know what the goal state looks like.
 It took a long time before it clicked.
 Even then, it